bitfoundation/bitplatform/docs/bit-server-side/odata.md

 ### 1- CustomerDtoControllerSample

-In this sample we don't create two DTO classes for customers as this is a simple sample only.

 In Bit-OData, you develop DtoController instead of ApiController.
 Note that you can continue developing API controllers side by side.

 So, lets take a look at new codes.
 First you've to configure web api & odata toghether by following code: